Testability of Instrumental Variables in Additive Nonlinear, Non-Constant Effects Models: AIT Condition and Its Implications in ANINCE Models

 \section{AIT Condition and Its Implications in ANINCE Models}

-In this section, we first formulate the Auxiliary-based Independence Test Condition {{(AIT Condition)}} and show that it is a necessary condition for evaluating IV validity.
+In this section, we first formulate the Auxiliary-based Independence Test condition (AIT condition) and show that it is a necessary condition for evaluating IV validity under the completeness condition (Assumption \ref{Ass-completeness}).
 We further present theoretical results regarding the implications of the AIT condition in the linear, constant effects model and nonlinear, non-constant effects model.